absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 #### Postprocess

-The postprocess phase may be used to do additional things after the request handling.
+The postprocess phase may be used to do additional things after request handling.
-Normally, there is nothing to do since everything would be done in the handling phase, but it is mostly useful for commands that are forwarding request to another command that may have policies that does not expose it.
+Normally, there is nothing to do since everything would be done in the handling phase, but it is useful for commands that are forwarding the request to another command that may have policies that do not expose it.
 Forwarding is explained below.